meerkatzenwildschein/shaarli-image-upload/README.md

 ## Usage

 When you share a link, you will see an option to upload an image.
 Click the "Choose File" button, select an image file, and then click "Save".
-The image will be uploaded to the server, and a link to the image will be added to the text content of the shared link.
+The image will be uploaded to the shaarli data folder, and a link to the image will be added to the text content of the shared link.